standforua-org/standforua-org.github.io/index.markdown

 My name is Vitalii Tryus.
 I am working with a great team of IT volunteers across the world to deliver the platform which will help to support Ukrainians that suffer from Russia's invasion.

-Currently, we are a team of 20+ people but this is not enough.
+Currently, we are a team of more than 35 people but this is not enough.
 We want to scale our teams in order to be faster in what we do because the majority of us work part-time.
 If you are interested to join a meaningful project and work side-by-side with great tech professionals in one of the below roles, please DM me on https://www.linkedin.com/in/vitaliitryus/ or write to work@standforua.org.
 If you can't participate but like the initiative, please share it with your networks.

 OPEN ROLES:
 --------------------------
+- Middle/Senior Solution Architect
+- Middle/Senior DevOps
+- Middle/Senior QA
 - Middle/Senior Product Owner
-- Middle/Senior QA
 - Middle/Senior UX/UI
 - Middle/Senior Frontend Engineer
 - Middle/Senior Backend Engineer
-- Middle/Senior DevOps

 TECH STACK & TOOLS
 ------------------